Serzha Lyfaria (Kyiv Light Rail)

 Serzha Lyfaria (Сержа Лифаря; from 2000 to 2008, Saburova, from 2008 to 2019, Oleksandra Saburova) is a station on the Livoberezhna Line of the Kyiv Light Rail system.
 It was opened on May 26, 2000 and reopened after a significant modernization of the line on October 26, 2012.

-Serzha Lyfaria is located in between the Maryny Tsvetaievoi and Teodora Draizera stations.
+Serzha Lyfaria is located in between the Oleksandry Ekster and Ronalda Reihana stations.
 Initially named in honor of Alexander Saburov, a Soviet partisan, it was renamed in 2019 in honor of Serge Lifar, a French ballet dancer and choreographer of Ukrainian origin.

 At one point the Kyiv City authorities proposed creating the Vulytsia Saburova station of the Kyiv Metro's Livoberezhna Line, although that entire project was scrapped in favor of expanding the existing light rail system.